 Without formal registration with INDECOPI, you can’t legally protect your image, or secure your business from piracy issues.
 This choice can be potentially quite damaging for the reputation, credibility, and financial health of your business.

-How to register your brand with trademark
+How to register your trademark in Peru

 In Peru, the registration of a trademark is granted for a period of 10 years and can be renewed for equal periods with the condition that the renewal process has been carried out.
 To renew, you must start the renewal application process 6 months prior to the expiration of the registration, or failing that, at 6 subsequent months of expiration of the trademark registration.